 - If we find a

-that has not been visited, it signifies the start of a new island. - We call the
+'1'that has not been visited, it signifies the start of a new island. - We call the

-function to mark all cells connected to this'1'
+bfsfunction to mark all cells connected to this'1'as visited. - We increment the

-counter for each new island found.
+islandscounter for each new island found.

-Using Efficient Approach 2 (Depth-First Search)
+Using Efficient Approach 2 (Depth-First Search)#

 Another efficient way to solve this problem is using the Depth-First Search (DFS) algorithm.
 Similar to BFS, we iterate over the grid, and when we find a ‘1’, we use DFS to mark all connected lands.